 Channels.
 Professional radios should be programmable, with enough channels to meet your needs.
-For example, a 20-school district would need a bare minimum of 2 handheld units per school, and additional radios for facilities staff, custodians, transportation, the Superintendent's office, all emergency team members and all School Resource Officers, totaling at least 50 radios with 26 channels just to get started.
+For example, a district of twenty schools would need a bare minimum of two handheld units per school, and additional radios for facilities staff, custodians, transportation, the superintendent's office, all emergency team members and all school resource officers, totaling at least 50 radios with 26 channels just to get started.
 In most cases, three times that number of radios would be closer to meeting actual need.
-A good system could have 20 channels, each with up to 250 "codes", or sub-channels, to choose from.
+A good system could have 20 channels, each with up to 250 "codes", or subchannels, to choose from.